Small talk in Finland – does it exist? How can you make small talk with Finns? Hands down, those are the most asked cultural questions in my inbox.

 Escaping Social Situations with Finnish Small Talk

-Other nationalities might see our normal behavior as escaping social situation aka social avoiding.
+Some might see the Finnish small talk behavior as escaping social situations aka social avoiding.
 Indeed, this built-in lack of talk is accepted in all forms of encounters.

 As you can see from the picture above, there is a relaxing element of social avoiding even among friendships, especially if the relationship is not that close.
-It is okay to be focused entirely on your mobile when walking past acquaintance.
+It is okay to be focused entirely on your mobile when walking past acquaintances in Finland.

-- You are a Finn working abroad, and another Finn comes to your workplace.
-You know that you don’t do any collaboration, so you disguise yourself as a mute random worker in the situation.
+#1 You are a Finn working abroad, and another Finn comes to your workplace.
+If you know that you won’t do any collaboration, you may disguise yourself as a mute random employee.
 The only risk is that some non-Finn colleague will give you away.

 Finnish Small Talk in Work Life

-In Finnish work culture, you can just start telling your business immediately to the other person.
+At work in Finland, you can just start telling your business immediately to the other person.
 To be more precise, you should start telling your business immediately and not waste time wandering around the subject.